industrial-edge/Performance-Analytics/docs/Installation.md

 ![Dataservice Structure](graphics/Dataservice_Struktur.jpg)

 Performance Insight use this structure of assets and aspects to visualize the data in a later step.
-Open the web interface of your IED and launch the Data Service app.
+Open the web interface of your IED and launch the IIH Essentials app and integrate with Common Configurator.

 ### Configure the adapter